 Beau Renfro: Home

-Beau Renfro is a Entertainer, Song Writer, Singer, Music man or just an all around good ole' boy ,who had just as soon be fishing or hunting as anything else.
-Beau's music career started like a lot of Country Singers, in a church in Northeast Arkansas.
+Beau Renfro is a member of the Rock-a-Billy Hall of Fame in Jackson, Tenn.
+He is a Entertainer, Song Writer, Singer, Music man or just an all around good ole' boy ,who had just as soon be fishing or hunting as anything else.
+Beau's music career started like a lot of Country Singers, in a church in Forrest City, Arkansas.
 That is where he learned how to sing by listening to his Mother and Sisters sing those good old Gospel songs.
-All of his eleven Sisters had a big part in the way Beau entertains today.
-His Sister Jean paid for his first guitar and sisters Lou, Joyce, Naomi and Helen made sure he paid attention as they worked out the songs for Sunday service.
-Beau was always around the radio when the music was on and listening to the great sounds out of Nashville.
-From Little Jimmy Dickens to Ernest Tubb and later hearing Faron Young and Marty Robbins.
+All of his nine Sisters had a big part in the way Beau's music is today.
+His Sister Jean paid for his first guitar and sisters Lou, Joyce, Naomi and Helen made sure he paid attention as they worked out the songs for Sunday service and his little sister Martha looked on.

 On one of those nights he had a chance meeting with David Houston when David and his manager Tillman Franks ask Beau to join David's Band and work the road.
 This gave way to Beau opening all the shows for Houston and playing the Famed Grand Ole' Opry.
 David gave Beau a slot in the show to sing one of his songs.
 After the show Tillman took him to meet Billy Deaton and upon word from Tillman, Billy signed Beau to a contract and in 1976 his first album produced by Billy Deaton hit the radio stations worldwide.
 There's No More Gold, Beau's first release was the pic-hit-of the week for Billboard Magazine, and went to #85 on the Country Charts.

 After his first Album Beau fall off the charts so he went back to Texas to work again in those nightclubs that once brought him attention.
 Texas music was home to Beau, but the road was taking him away from his family.
 So Beau called up another old friend.
 Bill Endsley.
-After many phone calls and a meeting or two Beau was hired to M.C. the famed Ozark Jubilee in Banson,MO.
+After many phone calls and a meeting or two Beau was hired to M.C. the famed Ozark Jubilee in Branson ,MO.
 The show played about 200 dates a year But he still had no time for wife Brenda and Kids.
 So he was pulled once again from the music he loved and a family he loved more.